 It’s apple time around here and apples are everywhere.
-Apples are one of the fruit crops that do well in cold climate and short growing season.
-We sure need a dozen ways to preserve apples.
-We do not always make them all, but love to have the options for many varieties.
+Apples are one of the fruit crops that do well in cold climates and short growing seasons.
+Here are a dozen ways to preserve apples for a variety of options.

 The apples we can grow here are often smaller and not as sweet as apples grown in a warmer climate, but we get lots of them.